 Destroying Rat Burrows - How to Prevent Norway Rats

-In early 2017, Philadelphia was ranked #1 for being the rattiest city in the country; a not so favorable list to be on.
+In early 2017, Philadelphia was ranked #1 for being the rattiest city in the country; a not-so-favorable list to be on.
 According to a Bloomberg Magazine analysis of U.S. Census data released examining the 25 most populous metropolitan areas, the households in Philly are the most vermin-infested living spaces in the nation.
-In the American Housing Survey, which is conducted every two years by the government, about 18% of the Philadelphia residents report seeing evidence of mice and rats in the home.
-Rodents are more common in older cities with colder climates, and Boston, New York and D.C. were next on the list.
+In the American Housing Survey, which is conducted every two years by the government, about 18% of Philadelphia residents report seeing evidence of mice and rats in the home.
+Rodents are more common in older cities with colder climates, and Boston, New York, and D.C. were next on the list.
 Rats are some of the most troublesome and damaging rodents in the country and in Philly, Norway Rats are the most common.
 Today, we at Pest Control Technicians, Inc would like to relate some fundamentals concerning Norway rats.

 Identification of Norway Rats

-Larger and stockier than other rats, the Norway rat weighs in between 14 and 17 ounces and averages about 17” from tail in length; their tail is shorter than the length of their body to their heads.
+Larger and stockier than other rats, the Norway rat weighs between 14 and 17 ounces and averages about 17” from the tail in length; their tail is shorter than the length of their body to their heads.
 Norway rats tend to have either brown or gray shaggy fur and feature ears or tail that is covered in scales.

 Norway rats are the most common rat found in the world and believed to originate in Asia.
 Norway rats have blunt muzzles and smaller eyes and ears compared to other common rats.
 Additionally, these rats have shorter tails than other species that are scaly.
-Their fur is coarse and are frequently brownish or grayish with scattered black hairs throughout the coloring as well as lighter gray or white undersides and feet.
+Their fur is coarse and is frequently brownish or grayish with scattered black hairs throughout the coloring as well as light gray or white undersides and feet.
 Adults average 12 ½ – 18 ½ inches in length and weigh 10 -11 ¾ ounces.

 Where Do Norway Rats Burrow?